Looking for modern Christmas decorations with rosemary or chic holiday wreath ideas? Check out my tutorial on how to make a small rosemary wreath.

 - Fresh rosemary clippings

-Step 2: I started by taking one sprig of rosemary, a tiny cut of the gold wire, and attaching the rosemary to the hoop using the wire.
-The tip of the rosemary sprig will not be attached to the hoop yet.
-That’s ok.
+I started by taking one sprig of rosemary, a tiny cut of the gold wire, and attaching the rosemary to the hoop using the wire.
+The tip of the rosemary sprig will not be attached to the hoop yet—just the bottom.

-For more simple holiday ideas, check out my modern marbled clay ornaments, my ideas for clear ball Christmas ornaments, my orange slice and wood bead garland, my pine cone potpourri, and my simple holiday home last year!
+For more, check out my orange slice and wood bead garland, my pine cone potpourri, and my simple holiday home tour!